Your HVAC Expert

-Simply installing a new heating system isn’t going to guarantee better heating and lower energy costs.
+Simply installing a new furnace isn’t going to guarantee better heating and lower energy costs.
 If the HVAC contractor isn’t careful about checking to see that your ductwork is clean and unclogged, you could be throwing heating dollars out of the window.
-The installer MUST fabricate the proper size sheet metal fittings to connect to the new heating system.
-(Now you tell me how they can do that out of the back of a van or pick-up truck, without the proper tools)
+The installer MUST make the proper size measurements on sheet metal fittings to connect to the new furnace.
+(Now you tell me how they can do that out of the back of a van or pick-up truck)

-If the Sheet metal fittings are not made properly, air will be leaking all around the heating system or even worse the air can be restricted, causing premature failure of your brand new heating system.
+If the Sheetmetal fittings are not done properly, air will be leaking all around the furnace or even worse the air can be restricted, causing premature failure of your brand new furnace.
 That is one of the 8 crucial procedures that should be done properly.

 Having a programmable thermostat installed is another way to save money on your fuel bills.

-5. How Much Will It Cost For A New Heating System?
+4. How Much Will It Cost For A New One?